livingdocsIO/documentation/content/reference-docs/public-api/get-started.md

     parent: Public API
 ---

-## OpenAPI

-Livingdocs Public API is also defined in an [OpenAPI v3 specification file](https://livingdocsio.github.io/openapi/livingdocs-openapi.json).

-Thanks to the OpenAPI specification, it's possible to quickly test the API using [Swagger UI](https://petstore.swagger.io/?url=https://livingdocsio.github.io/openapi/livingdocs-openapi.json).
-And import the full collection of existing API endpoints into Insomnia or Postman.
-For authorized requests it's still required to obtain an `AccessToken` as described below.

 ## Authorization
 To work with the Public API first go to the Project Settings page in the Livingdocs Editor and create an `AccessToken`.